 She received B.R.A.G.
 Medallion awards for both Hollow and Vain Pursuits, the first two books in her Bunny Elder Christian thriller series which also includes Seadrift and …and Something Blue.
 This series follows a pastor’s widow from the brutal death of her husband at the hands of a serial killer through pursuit by Italiansmugglers in Naples and human traffickers on the Oregon coast, to capture by Somali pirates in the Indian Ocean.

-Her second series, The First Ladies Club features the adventures of a support group of pastor’s wives in a small town on the Oregon coast, each of the three books highlights a different member of the club.
+Her second series, The First Ladies Club, follows a group of pastor’s wives in a small town on the Oregon coast as they go on various adventures.
+Each of the three books in the series focuses on a different member of the club.

 She is currently working on the second book of her third series, Tillamook Tillie Mysteries, featuring remarkable and adorable eighty-five-year-old retired school teacher, Mrs. Matilda Thistlethwaite.